About Judge Leonard

-Judge Leonard presently serves as the Chief Judge for the Cobb Judicial Circuit.
-He has served the citizens of Cobb County since his appointment to the bench in December of 2010.
-Through his service on the benches of both the State & Superior Courts of Cobb County, he has the unusual distinction of having been appointed by two different Governors and elected three times without opposition.
+Judge Leonard has served the citizens of Cobb County since his appointment to the bench in December of 2010.
+He currently presides over the Veterans Accountability and Treatment Court.
+Through his service on the benches of both the State & Superior Courts of Cobb County, he has the unusual distinction of having been appointed by two different Governors and elected four times.

 Judge Leonard obtained his B.A. in Political Science from the University of Kentucky in 1997 and his J.D. degree from the University of Kentucky College of Law in 2000.

 Prior to taking the bench, Judge Leonard enjoyed the challenges of being a small business owner.
 He established his Marietta law practice in 2000 practicing primarily in criminal law and civil litigation.
-He practiced, primarily in Cobb County, but traveled all over Georgia, making almost daily court appearances during his years in practice.
-This led him to appear in front of approximately 100 different Judges in both the state and federal courts and has played a vital role in how Judge Leonard treats people and runs his courtroom.
+Although his practice was based in Cobb County, he travelled all over Georgia making almost daily court appearances.
+This experience resulted him appearing in front of approximately 100 different judges in both the state and federal courts and has played a vital role in how Judge Leonard treats people and runs his courtroom.

-As a member of the Council of Superior Court Judges, Judge Leonard serves on the following committees: Pattern Jury Instructions, Uniform Rules, Court Security, Judicial Workload Assessment, and Court Technology.
+Judge Leonard was appointed by the Chief Justice of the Supreme Court of Georgia as the Chairman of the Judicial Council’s Standing Committee on Judicial Workload Assessment.
+As a member of the Council of Superior Court Judges, Judge Leonard serves on the following committees: Pattern Jury Instructions, Uniform Rules, Court Security, and Court Technology.
 He also Chairs the Automated Data Collection and Case Management Standards Subcommittee.

 Judge Leonard has been involved in many activities within the Georgia Bar Association and Cobb County Bar Association, including: